GLOSSARY @F-L-O-W

 alpha (coefficient)

-internal consistency, to be interpreted
+– a measure of internal consistency, to be interpreted

 – as an average correlation coefficient, showing how well